ggdl23/spotify_song_classifier/README.md

 2. genre_classifier.ipynb
 This notebook documents the process of feature selection, unsupervised clustering via K-means clustering, and supervised K-Nearest neighbors classification.
 Accuracy without hyperparameter optimization was 80%

+# Dataset
+The dataset used in this analysis is Spotify Song Attributes by George McIntire at https://www.kaggle.com/geomack/spotifyclassification.